Errors begin to appear in the Android operating system.

 Summary: Also Known As: Asus Zenfone 5 A501CG; Operating System: Android v4.3 (Jelly Bean); SIM Slot(s): Dual SIM, GSM+GSM; SIM Size: SIM1: Micro; Network: 4G: Not Available, 3G: Available, 2G: Available; Dimensions: 148.2 (H) x 72.8 (W) x 10.3 (T) mm; Weight: 145 grams; Colours: Black Blue Gold Purple Red White; Screen Size: 5.0 inches; Screen Resolution: HD (720 x 1280 pixels); Pixel Density: 294 ppi; Display Type: IPS LCD; Touch Screen: Capacitive Touchscreen, Multi-touch; Chipset: Intel Atom Z2560; Processor: Dual core, 1.6 GHz, Intel Atom; Architecture: 32 bit; Graphics: PowerVR SGX 544MP2; RAM: 2 GB; Internal Memory: 8 GB; Expandable Memory: Up to 64 G ...

-Comments, questions and answers on backup Asus Zenfone 5 (8GB, 1.6GHz)
+Comments, questions and answers on the flash firmware Asus Zenfone 5 (8GB, 1.6GHz)